Temporary traffic restrictions for a street party

 Use of personal data

-More information about how we comply with General Data Protection Regulation (GDPR).
+Please read our privacy notice and more information about how we comply with General Data Protection Regulation (GDPR).

 There is generally no charge to fulfil street party applications, however a nominal charge may be agreed between the applicant and Dorset Council should the application be complex.

 Back to top

 Street parties in their own right do not require a licence but there are certain activities that require authorisation under the Licensing Act 2003, but the granting of a temporary traffic restriction does not provide for nor indicate that any other licence for your event will be approved

 You will need a temporary event notice for any street party where alcohol is to be sold (alcohol is still deemed to be sold if it is offered as part of an entrance fee or ticket price), or entertainment offered to members of the public (private events do not usually require authorisation)